OMFSdigital/PAN-AI-X/README.md

 ## PAN-AI-X

-This repository contains the Python implementation of the PAN-AI-X Paper.
+This repository contains the Python implementation of the *Insights into Predicting Tooth Extraction from Panoramic Dental Images: Artificial Intelligence vs. Dentists* Paper.

 ### Models